On Revenue Maximization with Sharp Multi-Unit Demands

 \begin{Def}[Competitive equilibrium] We say a tuple $(\mathbf{p},\mathbf{X})$ is a {\em competitive equilibrium} if it is envy-free, and for each item $j$, $p_j=0$ if no-one wins $j$ in the allocation $\mathbf{X}$. \end{Def}

-For a given output $(\mathbf{p},\mathbf{X})$, the {\em revenue} collected by the market maker is defined as $\sum_{j=1}^m p_j$ (equivalently, $\sum_{i=1}^{n}\sum_{j\in X_i}p_j$).
+For a given output $(\mathbf{p},\mathbf{X})$, the {\em revenue} collected by the market maker is defined as $\sum_{i=1}^{n}\sum_{j\in X_i}p_j$.
+Note that by the definition of competitive equilibrium, the revenue collected from a competitive equilibrium is $\sum_{i=1}^{m}p_j$.
 We are interested in revenue maximizing solutions, specifically, revenue maximizing competitive equilibrium (if one exists) and revenue maximizing envy-free pricing.
 The main objective of the paper is algorithmic computations of these two optimization problems.

 To simplify the following discussions, we sort all buyers and items in non-increasing order of their unit values and qualities, respectively, i.e., $v_1\geq v_2\geq\cdots\geq v_n$ and $\qual_1\geq \qual_2\geq\cdots\geq \qual_m$.
 Let $K$ be the number of distinct values in the set $\{v_1,\ldots,v_n\}$.
 Let $A_1,\ldots,A_K$ be a partition of all buyers where each $A_k$, $k=1,2,\ldots, K$, contains the set of buyers that have the $k$th largest value.